binance/binance-spot-api-docs/testnet/rest-api.md

 **Notes:**
 * Either `orderId` or `origClientOrderId` must be sent.
+* If both `orderId` and `origClientOrderId` are provided, the `orderId` is searched first, then the `origClientOrderId` from that result is checked against that order.
+If both conditions are not met the request will be rejected.
 * For some historical orders `cummulativeQuoteQty` will be < 0, meaning the data is not available at this time.

 **Data Source:**